JoelWekesa/travel-insurance-automation/README.md

 # Travel Insurance Automation Test

 Automated end-to-end testing for Old Mutual Kenya's Travel Insurance purchase flow using Playwright and Python, with Slack notifications for test results.
+Runs automatically every schedule period in a Docker container.

 ## Table of Contents